Actinic Keratosis Treatments

 Occasionally, small actinic keratoses may go away spontaneously, but generally, they are treated as there is a small risk that some might transform into forms of skin cancer.

 Treatments used for actinic keratoses include the following:

 - Freezing with liquid nitrogen (Cryotherapy).
 This is an effective treatment which does not normally leave a scar, but it can be painful.

 - Surgical removal.
-This requires local injection into the affected skin with anaesthetic, after which the actinic keratosis can be scraped off with a sharp spoon-like instrument (a curette), or it can be cut out and the wound closed with stitches.
+This requires a local injection into the affected skin with anaesthetic, after which the actinic keratosis can be scraped off with a sharp spoon-like instrument (a curette), or it can be cut out and the wound closed with stitches.
 Surgical removal leaves a scar but provides a specimen that can be analysed in the laboratory to confirm the diagnosis.

 - Creams Courses of creams containing drugs which may include 5-fluorouracil, imiquimod or Ingenol mebutate gel are useful treatments for actinic keratoses, especially if there are many of them.
 These preparations appear to selectively destroy the abnormal cells in sun-damaged skin.
 However, they often cause a lot of temporary inflammation of the treated areas.
 Diclofenac and retinoic acid are other drugs in cream or ointment form that are helpful when applied to milder actinic keratoses.

 - Photodynamic therapy.
-A special light activates a cream which has been applied to the affected area of skin.
+A special light activates a cream which has been applied to the affected area of the skin.
 (This treatment is only available in certain hospitals)

-- Laser treatment. may be useful particularly for actinic keratosis on the lips.
+- Laser treatment. maybe useful, particularly for actinic keratosis on the lips.